forcepusher/smol-caveman/README.md

 "Pool = reuse DB conn.
 Skip handshake → fast under load."
 ```

-This is a short portable version of caveman.
+This is a short portable version of caveman at Ultra intensity.
 See original copypasta at https://github.com/juliusbrussee/caveman